dcdpr/did-btc1/chapters/Update-Beacons.md

    1. If `updateHashBytes` does not equal `hashBytes`, MUST throw an `invalidSidecarData` error.
    1. Return `didUpdatePayload`
 1. Else:
-   1. Set `cid` to the result of converting `hashBytes` to an IPFS v1 ::CID::.
-   1. Set `didUpdatePayload` to the result of fetching the `cid` from a ::Content Addressable Storage:: (CAS) system such as IPFS.
+   1. Set `didUpdatePayload` to the result of passing `hashBytes` into the [Fetch Content from Addressable Storage] algorithm.
-   1. If content for `cid` cannot be found MUST raise a `latePublishingError`.
+   1. If `didUpdatePayload` is null, MUST raise a `latePublishingError`.
 May identify Beacon Signal to resolver and request additional ::Sidecar data:: be provided.
 1. Return `didUpdatePayload`.